Joerg-Schultz/PythonKurs/content.md

 - https://www.jetbrains.com/help/pycharm/documenting-source-code.html
 - Settings -> Tools -> Python Integrated Tools

+**Exercise** write documentation for function
+TODO: can I extract docs to html?

 ## Classes

 - In Python, there is no existence of “Private” instance variables  (Yeah, this is so OO...)